deepsanathapa/CypressAutomation/Readme.md

 ## Note: Read below points carefully

-1. Before running the test check whether the URL is running or not on ypur device.
+1. Make sure the URL is open on your device before starting the test.

 2. Change the env file according to env.example file template with your credentials.